bZ4X Limited AWD shown in Heavy Metal with Black roof and available split roof rear spoiler

 They’re also fun to drive, thanks to the immediate torque response from the electric motors, as well as the smooth acceleration and quiet cabin.

-Drivers won’t just save money by avoiding the gas pump, either—they may also be able to enjoy federal and state incentives, as well as the potential long-term maintenance savings typical of an all-electric powertrain.
+Drivers won’t just save money by avoiding the gas pump, either—they may also be able to enjoy state incentives, as well as the potential long-term maintenance savings typical of an all-electric powertrain.

 And as icing on the cake, driving an all-electric vehicle can also help the environment by reducing CO2 emissions.